mifki/df-twbt/PATCHES.md

 	**On OS X** find a function that calls `IMG_Load` in its very beginning, and next `SDL_SetAlpha`, `SDL_CreateRGBSurface`, and `SDL_SetAlpha` again.
 	**On Linux** not required.

 2. Go to the address of vtable for `viewscreen_dwarfmodest` (from symbols.xml), you need *third* DWORD at that address, it's the address of viewscreen's `render()` method.
-Go to that function - note that on Windows, you will jump into the middle of a function, not the beginning.
+Go to that function.

+ Windows: Be aware that if you're using Hopper, it may appear that you have jumped into the middle of a function, not the end, because you see only a bunch of `dd` instructions.
+This is because Hopper cannot decode the executable properly at this point.
+You are in fact at the start of a function.
+It doesn't matter - just follow the instructions below, relative to the point indicated by the third DWORD.
+The disassembler IDA should render this part of the code correctly.

 	Look for the *first* call instruction from that point (Windows, Linux) or *second* call instruction (OS X), go to that function, rename it to `dwarfmode_render_main` for convenience.

 	There will be jump over one or two instructions close to the beginning (easily visible in UI).
-Shortly after that there will be a call of a function with zero (Windows) or zero and an address (OS X, Linux) as its arguments.
+Shortly after that there will be a call of a function with the following:

+  * Windows: no arguments
+  * OS X: two arguments, zero and an address
+  * Linux: two arguments, a register and an address

   On Windows, the zero-argument call, which follows the pattern explained below, will be found right after a call to a method with several arguments (two as of 40.24, three as of 42.03).

 	**On Windows**